 Finance in the U.S. tends to be pretty all-inclusive, even if it may not always seem like it is.
 There is nothing that prevents an average Joe from Idaho from playing a high-risk investment game on Wall Street.
 And this gets truer the more technology evolves because technology is connecting all of us more and more each day.

 With that in mind, tools and resources that used to be reserved for Wall Street investors and financial big wigs are now starting to cater to a wider range of consumers.
-A most PFM platforms are no different.
+Most PFM platforms are no different.
 If you want your PFM to survive these days, you have to drill down to the needs of the everyday consumer.

 The info below can help you understand why you (or anyone else for that matter) really needs a PFM.
 If nothing else, there’s no harm in trying one out – especially if you can get it for free.
 Complete the form to the right to sign up for Debt.com’s recommended platform to take a PFM for a free test drive so you can decide if it’s for you.